Atomme1/O-WA/README.md

 Because you will access your application through an URL which can be host locally

 Using <b>Python</b>, <b>Flask</b>, <b>PySmashGG</b>, <b>obswebsocket</b> and a little of <b>HTML / CSS / JS</b> you can have a local website
-making API calls to a python program that either does a websocket call to OBS to change names and scores or another API call (with PySmashGG) to
+making API calls to a python program that either does a websocket call to OBS to change names, scores and scenes or another API call (with PySmashGG) to
 StartGG that generate a DICT of the matches to be played.
 #### Add the web app using the docks functionality of OBS
 ![Screenshot](image_for_readMe/overview1.png)